Continuous Test Orchestration And Execution Platform Online

 Safari offers an interesting way to test Internet Explorer on MacOS by using the in-built Develop menu.
 It would host your website on IE version 7 and above without any virtualization.

 In your Safari menu bar, go to Develop, and then User Agent.
 You will find a list of browsers for Safari, Internet Explorer, Edge, Chrome, Firefox, and more.
-This way you can perform cross browser testing from your Safari browser itself.
+This way you can perform cross browser, test on Safari browser itself.
 Cool right?

 Remember though that these browsers are not hosted on virtual machines, and are there to help you get the look and feel of your website.
 The results may not be as accurate as you may think.
 Also, if you wish to test the performance of your website on different browsers then Develop menu inside Safari isn’t your best bet.